danielrcollins1/OED-Expanded/OED-Expanded.md

 Slashing traps typically come out of cunningly concealed panels in the walls or ceiling.

-**Pendulum: **A poleaxe springs from the ceiling, attacking the triggering character only as a 3 HD monster for 2d6 damage
+**Pendulum**:A poleaxe springs from the ceiling, attacking the triggering character only as a 3 HD monster for 2d6 damage

-**Scything Blade: **A Scythe springs out of the wall or other object, attacking as a 3 HD monster.
+**Scything Blade**:A Scythe springs out of the wall or other object, attacking as a 3 HD monster.
 It strikes up to three characters for 2d6 damage

-**Wall Spikes: **Spikes spring from holes in the walls.
+**Wall Spikes**:Spikes spring from holes in the walls.
 If these holes are not covered by tapestries, foliage, plaster, etc.; grant characters a +2 to search.
 When triggers, anyone within 5\' of the wall is attacked by 1d3 protruding spikes.
 They strike as a 6 HD creature for 1d6 damage

-**Door, Poison Needle: **A poison needle jabs out and quickly retracts from doorknob or other protrusion.
+**Door, Poison Needle**:A poison needle jabs out and quickly retracts from doorknob or other protrusion.
 Character must save vs. death at +4 bonus.
 Note: Plate gauntlets are either open or leather on the inner side, and are no protection against this trap

-**Poison Scythe: **A Scythe springs out of the wall or other object, attacking as a 9HD monster.
+**Poison Scythe**:A Scythe springs out of the wall or other object, attacking as a 9HD monster.
 It strikes up to three characters for 2d6 damage and they must save vs death

-**Wall Spikes, Poison: **Spikes spring from holes in the walls.
+**Wall Spikes, Poison**:Spikes spring from holes in the walls.
 If these holes are not covered by tapestries, foliage, plaster, etc.; grant characters a +2 to search.
 When triggers, anyone within 5\' of the wall is attacked by 1d3 protruding spikes and they must save vs death